cruickshankrpc/FLAGPIECES/README.md

 Creating our models and figuring our our entity relationships took a long time, which was frustrating, and made our backend build slow.
 During my time at GA I realised that I lean more toward frontend development, as I relish visual design and considering user psychology.
 Although I was desperate to build the frontend, Richard's patience and need to thoroughly understand the backend architecture of our programme forced me to really get on board too, which was a great pay off.

 Given the limited amount of time I had to design, I am pleased that the frontend came together.
 Richard was a joy to work with, and gave me confidence in myself as a coder and problem solver.

+## Key Learnings

+- Pair-programming can push you to be a better coder.
+- Don't be too ambitious about functionality, especially when this dictates complicated entity relationships, when given a short time-frame project !
+- Be adaptable.
+The MVP and final product may change, but you can come up with new ideas under pressure, and make necessary adjustments.

 ## Future Features
 - Hoverable map without buttons.